core-wg/cacheable-oscore/draft-amsuess-core-cachable-oscore.md

 When firmware updates are delivered using CoAP, many similar devices fetch large representations at the same time.
-Collecting them at a proxy not only keeps the traffic low, but also lets the clients ride single file to hide their numbers{{SW-EPIV}} and identities.
+Collecting them at a proxy not only keeps the traffic low, but also lets the clients ride single file to hide their numbers {{SW-EPIV}} and identities.

 When relying on intermediaries to fan out the delivery of multicast data protected end-to-end as in {{I-D.ietf-core-observe-multicast-notifications}}, deterministic requests allow for a more efficient setup, by reducing the amount of message exchanges and enabling early population of cache entries (see {{det-requests-for-notif}}).